ldijkman/Arduino_Plant_Watering_System/README.md

 #
 # Code compiles different on Mega2560 with SD-Card

+arduino nano / uno out of progmem space, mega has more, so added SD-Card reader

 on mega2560 possible to write a lot of variables to SD-Card LOGfile CSV each second

 a comma seperated txt file https://github.com/ldijkman/Arduino_Plant_Watering_System/blob/main/CSV_received.CSV